Prince Harry Praised For Carrying On Princess Diana’s Legacy Amid Meghan Markle Engagement Rumors

 “He really is a lovely young [man] and he’s warm and genuine and really cares.”

 It’s praise that parallels the warmth for which Princess Diana was known.
-Her brother Charles Spencer once praised his sister as possessing a “genius for people,” with the ability to “connect with anyone.”
+Her brother, Charles Spencer, once praised his sister as possessing a “genius for people,” with the ability to “connect with anyone.”

 Battling The Press: Harry Protects Meghan Markle

-Diana’s battle with the media, particularly the paparazzi, ended in tragedy, and Vogue noted that some still put the blame on the paparazzi for her death.
+Diana’s battle with the media, particularly the paparazzi, ended in tragedy, and Vogue noted that some still blame on the paparazzi for her death.
 But Prince Harry is carrying on her legacy in battling the press to protect himself and his girlfriend, Meghan Markle.

 Some felt that Diana had been abused by the media.
 In his eulogy, Earl Spencer expressed that heartbreaking view.